evkx/evkx.github.io/content/technology/driverassistance/automaticemergencybraking/_index.md

 ---
 <!-- markdownlint-disable MD033 -->

-AEB systems use sensors such as cameras, radar, and lidar to detect potential collisions with other vehicles, pedestrians, or obstacles in the path of the vehicle.
-If the system determines that a collision is imminent and the driver has not taken action to avoid it, the system will automatically apply the brakes to either slow down or stop the vehicle before impact.
+AEB systems use sensors such as cameras, radar, and lidar to detect potential collisions with other vehicles, pedestrians, or obstacles in the vehicle's path.
+Suppose the system determines that a collision is imminent and the driver has not taken action to avoid it.
+In that case, the system will automatically apply the brakes to either slow down or stop the vehicle before impact.

 There are two main types of AEB systems:

 **Forward Collision Warning (FCW) with Autonomous Emergency Braking**: FCW uses sensors to detect the distance and speed of vehicles or obstacles ahead and provides a visual or audible warning to the driver if a potential collision is detected.
 If the driver fails to respond, the AEB system will engage and apply the brakes to prevent or reduce the severity of a collision.
-Read more about FCW [here](../forwardcollisionwarning/)
+Read more about FCW [here.](../forwardcollisionwarning/)

 {{< sitefiguresized thumb="technology/driverassistance/forwardcollisionwarning/illustration_st.jpg" width="2246" height="2076" title="Illustration Forward Collision Warning with AEB Audi (Pre Sense)" >}}

 **Pedestrian Detection with Autonomous Emergency Braking**: This type of AEB system uses sensors to detect pedestrians in the vehicle's path and will apply the brakes autonomously if the driver does not take action to avoid a collision.

-Autonomous Emergency Braking can help improve safety on the roads by reducing the likelihood and severity of collisions.
-However, it's important to note that AEB systems are not a substitute for attentive and safe driving practices, and drivers should always remain focused and alert while behind the wheel.
+Autonomous Emergency Braking can help improve road safety by reducing the likelihood and severity of collisions.
+However, it’s important to note that AEB systems are not a substitute for attentive and safe driving practices, and drivers should always remain focused and alert while behind the wheel.

 {{<evkxdisplayaddarticle />}}